-Your last book is Boulevard of Broken Dreams (2009) by Josh Lerner.
+Your last of your entrepreneurship books is Boulevard of Broken Dreams (2009) by Josh Lerner.
 This is about how governments can help or hinder entrepreneurship.

 If you think of the first two books I chose as providing broad inspiration and the second two books as targeted at entrepreneurship and how to deal with the process, my fifth choice takes an economic and societal perspective and asks, ‘Is entrepreneurship something good?
 And, if so, should the government do something about it?’
 So, it asks the bigger societal questions.